camunda/camunda-docs/docs/reference/announcements.md

 #### Helm chart - Elasticsearch nodes number

-The default value of Elasticsearch deployment pods has changed from 2 to 3 with an affinity setting.
-This avoids scheduling Elasticsearch pods on the same Kubernetes worker.
+The default value of Elasticsearch deployment pods has changed from 2 to 3, and an affinity setting has been added to avoid scheduling Elasticsearch pods on the same Kubernetes worker.

 ## Camunda 8.5